"""Utility functions for site analysis.

-This module provides a collection of helper functions for working with crystal
+This module provides helper functions for finding coordination

 Key functions include: